July update: Read my Chester Zoo interview here

-Im very pleased to announce that I will be one of three teachers in a series of two day workshop in September 2017 along with the Arctic photographer Sue Flood and the Travel photographer and metadata specialist Cindy Miller Hopkins at the excellent Chester Zoo.
+Im very pleased to announce that I will be one of three teachers in a couple of two day workshop at Chester Zoo in September 2017 along with the Arctic photographer Sue Flood and the Travel photographer and metadata specialist Cindy Miller Hopkins.

-My session will be a distillation of the efficient imaging workflow required to meet the quality requirements expected of a professional and will cover an overview of image processing, retouching, managing a collection and delivering files to market.
+My half day session will be a distillation of the efficient imaging workflow required to meet the quality requirements expected of a professional and will cover selecting, processing, retouching, managing a collection of images and delivering files to market.

 As well as practical tips I will talk about how professionals think in terms of their photography and how it differs from some amateurs.
 This will be a session about problems and issues and how to overcome them, this course will contain layers of guidance and practical advice on imaging workflow and making your images look their best, it will not be a turgid trip through the menus.

 Although the workflow I will describe is based on professional requirements it does no harm to the advanced amateur to understand and prepare images to a professional standard as part of their own workflow, in fact the discipline of a considered and minimal imaging workflow will allow you to free up time managing images and enable you to start using images as they are meant to be used.